Nevenall/ghosting-the-edge/docs/typography guidelines.markdown

 ## Em Dash ​—

 The Em-dash is commonly used in Ghosting the Edge text in place of a : to separate a word and a description.
 It is used without spaces, or with a thin space if needed.

+todo - seems like abel doesn't have a tm glyph because it's rendering in times new roman.

 ## Containers